kyleboas/tacticsjournal.com/sponsorship.md

 ---

 Week-long sponsorships are available for individuals and organizations.
-Whether you want to advertise an account, video, podcast, event, product, or service, this is the exclusive opportunity to reach the Tactics Journal's dedicated audience of football fans, coaches, analysts, scouts, and professionals.
+Whether you want to advertise a blog, video, newsletter, podcast, event, product, or service, this is the exclusive opportunity to reach the Tactics Journal's dedicated audience of football fans, coaches, analysts, scouts, and professionals.

 ---